-The Department of Natural Resources Mines and Energy (DNRME), provides Council with property site or unimproved land valuations, DNRME revalued the Southern Downs Regional Council area as at 1 October 2016.
+The Department of Resources provides Council with property site or unimproved land valuations.
+The Department of Resources revalued the Southern Downs Regional Council area as at 1 October 2022.

 How rates are calculated

-The new land valuations took effect 30 June 2017 and are used by Council to calculate rates for the 2018/2019 financial year.
+The new land valuations took effect 30 June 2023 and are used by Council to calculate the general rates for the 2023/2024 financial year.